REditorSupport/vscode-R/README.md

 An opt-in experimental R session watcher is implemented to support the following features:

 * Watch any R session
-* Show value of session symbol on hover
+* Show value of session symbols on hover
-* Provide completion for session symbol
+* Provide completion for session symbols
 * `View()` any objects including data frames and list objects
-* Show plot output on update
+* Show plot output on update and plot history
 * Show htmlwidgets, documentation and shiny apps in WebView

 ### Basic usage